mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 Then, the ``${OPERATOR_ADDR}`` can be set to the hash value (``mv1...``) returned.

-Finally, you need to check that your balance is greater than 10,000 tez to make sure that staking is possible.
+Finally, you need to check that your balance is greater than 10,000 mav to make sure that staking is possible.
 In case your balance is not sufficient, you can get test tokens for the ``mv1`` address from :ref:`a faucet <faucet>`, after your node gets synchronized with Dailynet.